José Mendín is ready to take us to Puerto Rico.

 Even when he was fusing flavors at Miami Beach’s Pubbelly in such a way that it earned him five straight James Beard award nominations, his mind always was on the cuisine of his island home.
 And now, he says, it’s time to bring the flavors of Puerto Rico to the mainland.

-Mendín has partnered with Puerto Rican soap star Julián Gil — the first person ever to give him a cooking job — and the owners of Balans restaurant to take over the recently closed MiMo district spot to open La Placita.
+Mendín has partnered with Latin American actor and television star Julián Gil — the first person ever to give him a cooking job — and the owners of Balans restaurant to take over the recently closed MiMo district spot to open La Placita.
 The restaurant, a turnkey operation shooting for a late December opening, will offer Mendín’s interpretations of classic Puerto Rican fare.